kylewainwright/Cloud-Security-Network/README.md

   - Identify which IP address belongs to your elk group (this is the server that will monitor your webservers and where we will install our ELK container onto).
 Additionally, establish that python 3 will be the interpreting language.
 Here is an example:
    ![Screenshot](https://github.com/kylewainwright/Cloud-Security-Network/blob/main/Images/elk%20hosts.jpg)

+- Run the playbook
+  - ansible-playbook elk-playbook.yml
-- Run the playbook, and navigate to ELK-servers IP address and established port to check that the installation worked as expected.
+- Navigate to ELK-servers IP address and established port to check that the installation worked as expected.
 Here is an example:
   ![Screenshot](https://github.com/kylewainwright/Cloud-Security-Network/blob/main/Images/Kibana%20Website.jpg)

 ### Using the Filebeat Playbook